nix-community/nix-on-droid/README.md

 **Note:** Nix flake support is still experimental at the moment and subject to change.

-Do not run `nix profile` because this will render your environment incompatible with `nix-on-droid` as it relies on `nix-env`.

 ### Examples / templates

 A minimal example could look like the following: